incognitochain/incognito-cli/README.md

      send           Send an amount of PRV or token from one wallet to another wallet.

 GLOBAL OPTIONS:
-   --debug value                 whether to enable the debug mode (0 - disabled, <> 0 - enabled) (default: 0)
+   --debug value, -d value                     Whether to enable the debug mode (0 - disabled, <> 0 - enabled) (default: 0)
    --host network                              Custom full-node host.
 This flag is combined with the network flag to initialize the environment in which the custom host points to.
+   --network value, --net value                Network environment (mainnet, testnet, testnet1, local) (default: "mainnet") --utxoCache value, -c value, --cache value  Whether to use the UTXO cache (0 - disabled, <> 0 - enabled).
+See https://github.com/incognitochain/go-incognito-sdk-v2/blob/master/tutorials/docs/accounts/utxo_cache.md for more information. (default: 0)
-   --network value, --net value  network environment (mainnet, testnet, testnet1, local) (default: "mainnet") --help, -h                    show help (default: false) --version, -v                 print the version (default: false)
+   --help, -h                                  show help (default: false) --version, -v                               print the version (default: false)

 COPYRIGHT:
    This tool is developed and maintained by the Incognito Devs Team.
 It is free for anyone.
 However, any commercial usages should be acknowledged by the Incognito Devs Team.